cbsd/cbsd.io/docs/cbsd/docs/what-you-need-to-know-about.md

    + **$workdir**: The working directory on a CBSD node that is initialized via the cbsd initenv command on the initial run.
 This directory is /usr/jails unless otherwise specified.
    + **$jname**: The name of a jail in the CBSD environment.

-A quick word about jails.
-As stated, most any software available to the OS the jail runs can be ran inside of a jail.
+###A quick word about jails.
+As stated, almost any software available to the OS that runs the jail can be ran inside of a jail.
 Server-side components such as DNS, Apache/nginx, or postfix, can run isolated from the host.
-Perhaps lesser known is graphical environments/applications can also run inside a jail isolated from the host.
+Perhaps lesser known is hat graphical environments/applications can also run inside a jail isolated from the host.
 For example, run an XServer or VNCServer, then connect to it.
 A single application can be run from inside a jail, and then connected to using Xforwarding. `firefox -display=REMOTEADDR:PORT` There is also xjails, Xorg running inside a jail isolated from the host.

+###Structure

+CBSD uses the standard directories specified by jail(8).
+This allows jails to migrated to or from any other jail management system that also follows the standards set by jail.
+The goal for the directories where jails are stored is to be consistent, and adhere to the jail standards.
+This allows for the greatest compatibility.

 The largest directory used by CBSD is where all of the data CBSD uses is stored.
 This is the directory `$workdir`, and is a symlink to `/usr/jails`by default.
 This directory can be changed when necessary. `$workdir` is also the CBSD user's home directory.
 To quickly enter this dir from any other path, pass `~cbsd` to the cd command.
 ```